 The Golden Gate Bridge Welcome Center

-Located at the southern end of the bridge on the San Francisco side, the Golden Gate Bridge Welcome Center serves as a hub of information and resources for visitors.
+Located at the bridge’s southern end on the San Francisco side, the Golden Gate Bridge Welcome Center is a hub of information and resources for visitors.
 The centre offers exhibits and displays that delve into the bridge’s history, construction, and significance.

-Visitors can learn about the engineering marvels, watch informative videos, and explore interactive displays that highlight the bridge’s cultural and historical importance.
+Visitors can learn about the engineering marvels, watch informative videos, and explore interactive displays highlighting the bridge’s cultural and historical importance.
 Additionally, the Welcome Center provides helpful guides, maps, and educational materials to enhance the visitor experience.

 Bridge Pavilion

-The Bridge Pavilion, situated on the Marin County side of the bridge, offers further insights into the Golden Gate Bridge’s captivating story.
+The Bridge Pavilion on the Marin County side offers further insights into the Golden Gate Bridge’s captivating story.
 Here, visitors can discover engaging historical exhibits that showcase the construction process, technological innovations, and the bridge’s impact on the San Francisco Bay Area.

 Exhibits at the centre include artefacts, photographs, multimedia presentations, and detailed narratives that provide comprehensive insights into the bridge’s architectural and cultural significance.